Life after divorce – A rough guide

 It may take a while but like all successful habits… it will take an average of 66 days to start to work.

-2. Audit yourself.
+2. Audit yourself

 Be ruthless on what you spend your money on.
-My biggest thing was the weekly shop – I went to that very best of green-branded supermarkets, I never went with a list, I bought whatever we ‘needed’ and I went as many times as I remembered things we needed.
+My biggest thing was the weekly shop – I went to thet very best of green-branded supermarkets, I never went with a list, I bought whatever we ‘needed’ and I went as many times as I remembered things we needed.

 The top-up shops doubled my weekly spend and crippled me.
 I now only buy special treats from the supermarket, I plan meals and go to a less upmarket supermarket once a week with a list.